hph/conways/README.md

 conways
 =======

 A command-line implementation of Conway's Game of Life.
-Tested on Python 2.7.3 and Python 3.2.3.
+Tested with Python 2.7.3 and Python 3.2.3.

 Examples
 --------